hardaker/dns-scanner/README.md

 consecutive runs, and the `t` value contains the unix epoch stamp of the record.

+## list-generator

+There is also a `list-generator` application that lets you easily generate a bunch of combination-based CSV entries.
+EG, if you want to scan for `A` and `AAAA` and `NS` records of a number of zones, it can help generate the combinations:

+    # list-generator -1 abc.com,def.com,ghi.com -2 A,AAAA,NS
+	abc.com,A
+	abc.com,AAAA
+	abc.com,NS
+	def.com,A
+	def.com,AAAA
+	def.com,NS
+	ghi.com,A
+	ghi.com,AAAA
+	ghi.com,NS

+It can also use data from a list in files using the `-f1` and `-f2` options.

 ## Prerequisites

 * The [Python getdns] bindings